saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

 </table>
 </div>

+From the above data we can conclude following things :

+  1) The standard deviation of **ApplicationIncome(6109.04)**,
+  2) The standard deviation of **LoanAmount(84.03)**,
+  3) The standard deviation and **CoapplicantIncome(2926.24)**

-From the above data we can conclude that the standard deviations for **ApplicationIncome, LoanAmount, and CoapplicantIncome** are quite high and there must be some outliers.
-So lets try to visualize the outliers in the boxplot.
+All these sd values are quite high for the respective 3 variables as mentioned above.
+Henceforth, there must be some outliers.
+Lets try to visualize the outliers in the boxplot.

 **Outliers**